fingerpich/jalali-moment/README.md

 ## Related Projects

-### ng-jalali-flat-datepicker
+### jalali-angular-datepicker ( angular2 or more)

 A highly configurable date picker built for Angular 2 applications using `jalali-moment` is [fingerpich/jalali-angular-datepicker](https://github.com/fingerpich/jalali-angular-datepicker) created by [@Fingerpich](https://github.com/fingerpich).
-This project needs a plugin on moment.js to have Jalali date so I had been using [moment-hijri](https://github.com/jalaali/moment-jalaali) but it had some problem so I forked it.
+In this I needed a plugin on moment.js to have Jalali date so at first I had been using [moment-jalaali](https://github.com/jalaali/moment-jalaali) but I can't so I forked it and add some new feature to it.

 ## License